-Moreover, Matsumoto in view of De Iuliis discloses that the device will "draw current on the VBUS line without regard to at least one associated condition specified in a USB specification" in at least three separate ways.
-Specifically, Matusmoto in view of De Iuliis discloses that the mobile device will (1) draw current at an upstream port, (2) draw more than 0mA of current prior to the "Default" state, and (3) draw current in excess of 100mA without enumeration.
-Each of these disregards a condition of the USB Specification.
+Second, Matsumoto in view of De Iuliis discloses that the charging subsystem is enabled to draw current "unrestricted by at least one predetermined USB Specification limit."
+Specifically, Matsumoto in view of De Iuliis discloses that the mobile device will: (1) draw current upstream even though the USB Specification limits the flow of current to the downstream direction, (2) draw more than 0mA (and at least 100 mA) of current prior to the "Default" state, and (3) draw more than 100mA of current prior to the "Configured" state.
+Baker Decl., ¶ 191.

-(1) Drawing Current Upstream
+(1) Drawing Current Upstream.

 As discussed in section III.A.2, supra, the USB specification dictates that an upstream port is the port closest to the host.
-USB 2.0 at 10 ("An upstream port is the port on a device electrically closest to the host . . . . "); id. at 298 (Section 11.1.2.1 Packet Signaling Connectivity) ("Upstream connectivity is defined as being towards the host, and downstream connectivity is defined as being towards the device.").
+USB 2.0 at 10 ("An upstream port is the port on a device electrically closest to the host . . . ."); id. at 298 (Section 11.1.2.1 Packet Signaling Connectivity) ("Upstream connectivity is defined as being towards the host, and downstream connectivity is defined as being towards the device.").
 As also disclosed in section III.A.3, supra, the USB Specification limits the direction in which current can flow; it states that no device supply current on the VBUS at its upstream facing port and, correspondingly, that no device draw current from such downstream facing ports to an upstream facing port.
-USB 2.0 at 171 (Section 7.2.1) ("No device shall supply (source) current on VBUS at its upstream facing port at any time."); Baker Decl., ¶ 174.
+USB 2.0 at 171 (Section 7.2.1) ("No device shall supply (source) current on VBUS at its upstream facing port at any time."); Baker Decl., ¶ 192.
 In other words, the host may supply power to other USB devices, but it may not draw power from such devices.
-See USB 2.0 at 24 (Section 4.9) ("The host is responsible for . . . [p]roviding power to the attached USB devices.").
+See USB 2.0 at 24 (Section 4.9) (Host provides power to attached USB devices).

-Matsumoto in view of De Iuliis teaches a mobile device that draws current without regard to this condition.
-Specifically, a person of ordinary skill in the art would have understood that when the mobile device and adapter of Matsumoto in view of De Iuliis is connected to the adapter (and not the personal computer), the mobile device is the host.
+Matsumoto in view of De Iuliis teaches a mobile device that draws current unrestricted by this limit.
+Specifically, a person of ordinary skill in the art would have understood that when the mobile device of Matsumoto in view of De Iuliis is connected to the adapter (and not the personal computer) the mobile device is the host.
+Baker Decl., ¶¶ 193-195.
 A USB network must have a host, and the host must comprise a USB controller and CPU.
-See Section III.A.1, supra; Baker Decl., ¶ 175.
-De Iuliis and Matsumoto disclose that the peripheral device comprises both of these elements, but the adapter does not.
+See Section III.A.1, supra.
+De Iuliis and Matsumoto disclose that the peripheral device comprises both of these elements, but the adapter does not comprise either.